TshepoMokgoatjane/tms/README.md

 ### Code Examples

 ### Installations
-- No special software is required before using this App as it fully web-based.
+- No special software is required before using this App because it is fully web-based.

 ### API Reference